gouri-ingale/delta-course/README.md

 # delta-course
-This is git and github class
+This is git and github class.